Whatever happened to the language of Shakespeare, Milton and Terry Pratchett?

 Orwell anticipated political thought control in his novel 1984 with the concept of 'Newspeak' - a language that was 'managed' by a totalitarian government to corrupt thought by restricting ideas.
 Eliminate words such as 'freedom' and it becames impossible to comprehend the concept of freedom.
 As language becomes less expressive, it is easier to control thought.
 Orwell's warning was that a government that creates the language and mandates how it is used can control the minds of its citizens.

 In 1946 it may have sounded fanciful, but it does smack of today's political correctness.
 Local authorities that ban references to black coffee?
 Australia has even banned the word 'mate'.
 Not too long ago I produced a promotional video for a leading business school and during a series of brief interviews with students, one commented on the fantastic social life - what a fun place it was to be in.
-This was exactly the sort of real-life comment I was seeking but it was blue pencilled because the comment was from a female.
+This was exactly the sort of real-life comment I was seeking but it was blue pencilled because the comment was from a female (heaven forfend that we should ever suggest that females have fun).
 Thought control?
 The secret to combating thought control is to ask "Am I a man or a mouse?"
 But then, that could be sexist or even speciesist.

 My second point was a confusion between 'simplicity' and 'simplistic'.
 Clarity in writing is a style in itself.
 The aim is readability.
 The problem is, most of us are terrified that simple, clear English might make our report/ brochure/ website/ whatever sound a bit like a Janet & John primary school book.
 It might lack gravitas.